ethereum/ethereum-org/views/content/dao.md

-So far you created a tradeable token and you successfully distributed it among all those who were willing to help fundraise a 100 ethers.
+So far you have created a tradeable token and you successfully distributed it among all those who were willing to help fundraise a 100 ethers.
 That's all very interesting but what exactly are those tokens for?
 Why would anyone want to own or trade it for anything else valuable?
 If you can convince your new token is the next big money maybe others will want it, but so far your token offers no value per se.
 We are going to change that, by creating your first decentralized autonomous organization, or DAO.

 Think of the DAO as the constitution of a country, the executive branch of a government or maybe like a  robotic manager for an organization.
 The DAO receives the money that your organization raises, keeps it safe and uses it to fund whatever its members want.
 The robot is incorruptible, will never defraud the bank, never create secret plans, never use the money for anything other than what its constituents voted on.
 The DAO will never disappear, never run away and cannot be controlled by anyone other than its own citizens.

-The token we created using the crowdsale is the only citizen document needed.
+The token we distributed using the crowdsale is the only citizen document needed.
 Anyone who holds any token is able to create and vote on proposals.
 Similar to being a shareholder in a company, the token can be traded on the open market and the vote is proportional to amounts of tokens the voter holds.

 Take a moment to dream about the revolutionary possibilities this would allow, and now you can do it yourself, in under a 100 lines of code: